jordanpotti/OffensiveCloudDistribution/README.md

 host_name = ""
 ```

-### Troubleshooting
-To verify a scan kicked off, or troubleshoot an action, SSH into one of your servers and run `tail -f /var/log/cloud-init-output.log`, that will also let you track the progress of your scans.

 ## Other Platforms
-Currently, the Terraform module here is based on AWS.
-GCP's free Tier is much more generous so if you want to learn Terraform, use the AWS module here as template to create a GCP Terraform module, PR's are welcome :)
+Currently, the Terraform module here is based on AWS and GCP, PR's are welcome :)

 ## Disclaimer:
 Please be aware of the AWS and GCP Free Tier rules.
 Using instances that qualify for the free tier, you can utilize 750 hours per month.
 By modifying certain pieces of the Terraform module (Like changing the instance size), and not destroying resources after your job is done, you will likely incur hefty charges.